 A Blue Badge may be issued to people with certain disabilities.
-The Blue Badge is for use in a vehicle in which the badge holder is travelling, either as driver or passenger, and allows you to park in certain restricted areas for a limited period.
-The fact that you currently hold, have previously held, or might previously have been eligible for, a Blue Badge does not necessarily mean that you will remain eligible.
-Some local authorities may provide parking bays for Blue Badge holders near their homes.
-However, this is subject to the local policy and conditions, and to the availability of funding.
+The Blue Badge is for use in a vehicle that the badge holder is travelling in, either as driver or passenger, and allows you to park in certain restricted areas for a limited period of time.
+The fact that you currently hold, have previously held, or might previously have been eligible for a Blue Badge does not necessarily mean that you will still be eligible for one.
+Some local authorities may have parking bays for Blue Badge holders near their homes.
+However, this is depends on local policy and conditions, and the availability of funding.
 Car park operators, including local authorities, are not required to offer any concession or reduced charges to Blue Badge holders, though some do.
 Applications for a Blue Badge should be made directly to your local council or via the www.gov.uk/apply-blue-badge website.

-If you think that a decision by the Council to refuse a Blue Badge for you, your relative or a person you look after, is flawed, the Ombudsman may be able to help you.
-He can usually look at your complaint if:
+If you think that a decision by the Council to refuse a Blue Badge for you, your relative or a person you look after, is flawed, we may be able to help you.
+We can usually look at your complaint if:

 You may like to consider contacting the following organisations for advice:

-The Citizens Advice Bureau provides free advice and assistance to members of the public and specific information about the Blue Badge Scheme can be found on their website:
+Citizens Advice provides free advice and assistance to members of the public and specific information about the Blue Badge Scheme can be found on their website: